Who are the men that pick for scraps amongst the ruins at the end of history?

 They're letting him go.

-How is that not an offence?
+Officer, how is that not an offence?

 How is it not an offence entering someone's house?

-Regardless, she didn't want him in the house.
+Regardless, she didn't want him in the house?

 You're letting him go?

-He doesn't let him go.
+He doesn't let go.

 He's allowed to do that.